Tax Planning Services

 Comprehensive (yeah baby!)

-Comprehensive tax planning runs the gamut from business sale (installment or big fat check) to scenario-based decision making.
-For example, a multiple rental sale where you want to see how things look if you sold rental A and rental B, or rental A and rental C. Another example would be the specific tax benefits of a cost segregation analysis and implementation into your tax world through a tax plan.
+- a multiple rental sale where you want to see how things look if you sold rental A and rental B, or rental A and rental C.

-Comprehensive tax planning is commonly done when there are pro-active decisions to be made as compared to our streamlined and advanced tax planning which are more “after the fact” or reactionary.
+Comprehensive tax planning is commonly done when there are decisions to be made as compared to our Streamlined and Pro-active tax planning which are more “after the fact” or reactionary.
 Help me decide what to do versus here is what happened.
-These scenario based, comprehensive plans, can also straddle multiple years and take into account when to initiate the plan based on the variety of factors taken into consideration during the planning process.
+These tax strategy and scenario-based comprehensive plans can also straddle multiple years, and take into account when to implement the plan based on the variety of factors taken into consideration during the planning process.

 Pass Through Entity Tax Election Planning